Grant-Nelson/OpenSimplexNoiseDart/README.md

 # OpenSimplexNoise

-This generates smoothly-changing deterministic random values in 2 or 3 dimensions.
+This generates smoothly-changing deterministic random values in 2, 3, or 4 dimensions.
 This can be used for procedurally generated textures, shapes, or terrain.

 ![noise comparisons](noise.png)

-OpenSimplex noise is a Dart implementation of Kurt Spencer's patent-free alternative to Perlin and Simplex noise.
+OpenSimplex noise is a Dart implementation of Kurt Spencer's patent-free alternative to Classic Perlin and Simplex noise.

 ## Installing